BraveJamstar/course-companionCTS115/README.md

 # Course Companion CTS115

-This is a clean React app ready for deployment.
+This is a clean node app ready for deployment.